 - Making Music Mix - ‘create your own CD’ service: upload your music, create and sell a CD without paying up front; also, recording services on offer at special rates

 - Steinway Grand Piano hire – Making Music’s piano available for hire in the North West of England

-- Adopt-a-Composer – apply to have a composer attached to your group for a year, and write a piece specially for you, with the premiere featured by BBC Radio 3
+- Adopt-a-Music-Creator – apply to have a music creator attached to your group for a year, and write a piece specially for you, with the premiere recorded with a possible radio broadcast

 - Music Bank: repertoire information – find the perfect piece, plus suggested companion material; music exchange – see if fellow members can lend you the music you’re after; programme notes – download them free, saving you time and effort

 - Discounted young artists booking: Awards for Young Concert Artists winners (soloists) (substantial subsidies on bookings); Selected Artists guide featuring artists and ensembles recommended by Making Music promoters, with subsidies available for at special members’ rates

 - Artists Expenses Subsidy fund - subsidies for travel and accommodation expenses when booking professional artists (promoting groups only).

 - Local and national projects to take part in: e.g. Music Day UK - check our website and publications for the latest projects and opportunities